Background pattern

 • Blurred vision

-• Irritation, itching, urticaria, small visible veins or skin thinning around treated areas are generally mild to moderate in nature.
-If you experience any signs of local intolerance such as burning sensation or redness in areas treated, do not use Clobex shampoo until these symptoms have disappeared.
+• Irritation, itching, urticaria, small visible veins, or skin thinning around the treated areas are generally mild to moderate.
+If you have any signs of local intolerance, such as a burning sensation or redness in the areas that have been treated, do not use Clobex shampoo until these symptoms have disappeared.

-• If your condition worsens during treatment (this is more likely to occur if Clobex shampoo is used for longer than indicated), or you experience swelling of the eyelids, face, or lips, indicating that you may be allergic to the product or have a skin infection, discontinue use of the medication and inform your doctor as soon as possible.
+• If your disease worsens during treatment (this is more likely to happen if you use Clobex shampoo for longer than indicated), or you experience swelling of the eyelids, face, or lips, which indicates that you may be allergic to the product or have a skin infection, stop using the medicine and inform your doctor as soon as possible.

 • Using larger amounts of the product or leaving it on the scalp for more than 15 minutes may:

-- make the skin thinner and more prone to damage.
+• make the skin thinner and more easily damaged.

-- allow the active ingredient to pass through the skin; this may affect other parts of the body, especially in children and during pregnancy.
+• allow the active ingredient to pass through the skin; this can affect other parts of the body, especially in children and during pregnancy.

-• Repeated courses of topical steroids for a long period of timemay occasionally produce pustular eruptions (large pimples) and changes in hair growth and skin color.
-Stretch marks (striae) and purpura (bruising) may be observed.
+• Repeated courses of topical steroids for a long period may occasionally produce pustular eruptions (large pimples) and changes in hair growth and skin color.
+Stretch marks (striae) and purpura (bruises) may appear.

-• If you have rosacea (facial erythema associated with skin redness and possible appearance of papulopustules) applying Clobex shampoo to the face may worsen your skin condition.
+• If you have rosacea (facial erythema associated with skin redness and possible appearance of papulopustules), applying Clobex shampoo to the face may worsen your skin disease.

-• Applying Clobex shampoo to the face may induce perioral dermatitis (rash around the mouth).
+• Applying Clobex shampoo to the face may induce perioral dermatitis (rash in the form of red spots around the mouth).

-• Applying Clobex shampoo to the skin may cause skin thinning, so it should never be used on the face or other areas of skin other than the scalp
+• Applying Clobex shampoo to the skin may cause skin thinning, so it should never be used on the face or on other skin areas different from the scalp.

-• To avoid interaction with hair dyes, such as changes in hair color, Clobex shampoo must be thoroughly rinsed.
+• To avoid interaction with hair dyes, such as changes in hair color, Clobex shampoo should be rinsed completely.

 • If you experience any unusual discomfort that you cannot explain, inform your doctor as soon as possible.